-EU to ban individuals connected to chemical weapons
+EU agrees hair-trigger sanctions on chemical weapons

-People who abuse chemical weapons are to face EU travel bans and asset freezes via a new hair-trigger mechanism - bypassing the old delays of national sanctions regimes.
+People who abuse chemical weapons are to face EU travel bans and asset freezes in a new hair-trigger mechanism - bypassing the old delays of national sanctions regimes.

-People guilty of human rights abuses could be next in line, in an EU version of what the US calls a "Global Magnitsky Act".
+Those guilty of human rights abuses could be next in line, in an EU version of what the US calls a "Global Magnitsky Act".

 Join EUobserver today